vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 ```

 :::tip NOTE
-You are free to choose to register your module here as other modules do, or register anywhere anytime else you want it, which is called _lazy loading_.
-In that case, however, you may not be able to access some hooks such as `onAppInit` because they are not lazy. (meaning only fired during app initialization)
+You are free to choose to register your module here as other modules do, or register anywhere anytime else you want it, which is possible due to _lazy loading_ or aka dynamic loading.
+With _lazy loading_, however, you may not be able to access some hooks such as `onAppInit` because they are not lazy. (meaning only fired during app initialization)
 :::

 6. Run the command at **Vue Storefront** root path to bootstrap **Vue Storefront** app